VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/InputDynamicPropertyValueType.md

 # InputDynamicPropertyValueType ==~object~==

-The `InputDynamicPropertyValueType` represents the input object for dynamic property values.
+This type represents the input object for dynamic property values.

 ## Fields